fed/blog/content/uses.md

 - [PDF Combo](https://apps.apple.com/au/app/pdfcombo/id1030461463) is quite handy for combining PDF files, and [Lightweight PDF](https://apps.apple.com/au/app/lightweight-pdf/id1450640351) is useful if you ever need to compress a PDF file.
-I typically use these if I need to submit any government forms/documents when there's a file upload size limit.
+I typically use these if I need to submit any school/government forms/documents when there's a file upload size limit.
 I typically don't keep these installed all the time as I rarely use them.

 ## Hardware and furniture